mo-rob-1/counter-app/README.md

-# React JS Click Counter
+# React JS Click Counter App

 To run the app...